ci-compass/cicf/week02-python-and-jupyter/slides/slides.md

 # Welcome to week two of CICF!

-## The plan this week:
+## The plan this week

-We have four Jupyter notebooks in the tutorials this week.
-They will give you:
+We will work through four Jupyter notebooks in the tutorials this week.

+::: {.notes}

+The notebooks will give you:

 - A quick tour of Jupyter notebooks.
 - A quick tour of Python programming language.